Naypyidaw

-As the seat of the government of Myanmar, Naypyidaw is the site of the Union Parliament, the Supreme Court, the Presidential Palace, the official residences of the Cabinet of Myanmar and the headquarters of government ministries and military.
+As the seat of the government of Myanmar, Naypyidaw is the site of the Assembly of the Union, the Supreme Court, the Presidential Palace, the official residences of the Cabinet and the headquarters of government ministries and military.
 Naypyidaw is notable for its unusual combination of large size and very low population density.
 The city hosted the 24th and 25th ASEAN Summit, the 3rd BIMSTEC Summit, the Ninth East Asia Summit, the 2013 Southeast Asian Games and the 2014 AFC U-19 Championship.

 Etymology

 Naypyidaw is Burmese for "abode of the king", and is generally translated as "royal capital", "seat of the king", or "abode of kings".
-Traditionally, it was used as a suffix to the names of royal capitals, such as Mandalay, which was called Yattanarbon Naypyidaw (ရတနာပုံနေပြည်တော်).
+Traditionally, it was used as a suffix to the names of royal capitals, such as Mandalay, which was called Yadanabon Naypyidaw (ရတနာပုံနေပြည်တော်).

 History

 Naypyidaw was founded on a greenfield site near Pyinmana, about 320 km north of the old capital, Yangon.
 Construction started in 2002 and was completed by 2012.
-At least 25 construction companies were hired by the military government to build the city.
-It is estimated that the planned city development reaches US$4 billion.
+Military construction projects were overseen by the Quartermaster General Tin Aung Myint Oo, while civilian construction projects were overseen by Thein Nyunt, an army colonel.
+Construction of the city was carried out by three main groups, including the military's engineering corps, contractors with familial ties to high-ranking military officials, and the military's conglomerate, Myanma Economic Holdings Limited.
+Construction was plagued with corruption and nepotism.
+It is estimated that the planned city development reached US$4 billion.

-On 6 November 2006, more than 12,000 troops marched in the new capital in its first public event: a massive military parade to mark Armed Forces Day, the anniversary of Burma's 1945 revolution against the Japanese occupation.
-Filming was restricted to the concrete parade ground, which contains enormous sculptures of Kings Anawrahta, Bayinnaung and Alaungpaya.
+On 27 March 2006, more than 12,000 troops marched in the new capital in its first public event: a massive military parade to mark Armed Forces Day, the anniversary of Burma's 1945 revolution against the Japanese occupation.
+Filming was restricted to the concrete parade ground, which contains enormous sculptures of Kings Anawrahta, Bayinnaung, and Alaungpaya.
 The city was officially named Naypyidaw during these ceremonies, and the official, albeit mostly administrative, capital of the country was relocated from Yangon to Naypyidaw.

 Rationale behind moving the capital

-There are several assumptions why the capital was moved: Naypyidaw is more centrally located than the old capital, Yangon.
+There are several assumptions why the capital was moved.
+Naypyidaw is more centrally located than the old capital, Yangon.
 It is also a transportation hub located adjacent to the Shan, Kayah, and Kayin states.
 It was felt by governmental and military leaders that a stronger military and governmental presence nearby might provide stability to those chronically turbulent regions.
+The military's purpose appears to have been to build an impregnable citadel, able to withstand foreign invasion or popular uprisings.
 The official explanation for moving the capital was that Yangon had become too congested and crowded with little room for future expansion of government offices.
+Historian Michael Aung-Thwin posits that the relocation to central Myanmar represented a historic return to the Dry Zone, where previous Burmese royal capitals had traditionally been established over a millenia.
+The nearby town of Pyinmana is a long-standing settlement and had been a pre-colonial governership that dates to the Pagan kingdom era.